Parasite Eve II: Plot

-Three years after the events of the first game, Aya Brea, now an FBI operative working in their clandestine Mitochondrial Investigation and Suppression Team (MIST), is dispatched to the Akropolis Tower shopping mall in Los Angeles to back up the LAPD SWAT team in response to reports of Neo-Mitochondrial Creatures (NMC) sightings.
-As Aya and her partner Rupert Broderick investigate the tower they discover a new form of NMC with the power to pass as human who were able to slaughter the first responders.
-As Aya works to exterminate the NMCs she discovers the building is wired to explode and encounters the psychopathic No. 9 who injures Rupert.
-Aya defeats No. 9 but barely escapes with Rupert when he triggers the detonators on the building.
+In September 2000, nearly three years after the events of the first game, Aya Brea, now an FBI operative working in the clandestine Mitochondrial Investigation and Suppression Team (MIST) department; is dispatched to the Akropolis Tower shopping mall in Los Angeles as back up the LAPD SWAT team in response to reports of Neo-Mitochondrial Creatures (NMC) sightings.
+As Aya and her partner Rupert Broderick investigate the tower they discover a new form of NMC with the power to pass as human which was able to slaughter the first SWAT team responders.
+As Aya works to exterminate the NMCs she discovers the building is wired to explode and encounters No. 9, psychopathic NMC / GOLEM who injures Rupert.
+Aya fends off No. 9 but barely escapes with Rupert when No. 9 triggers the detonators on the building.

 Following the raid Aya is sent by MIST director Eric "Hal" Baldwin to investigate the desert town of Dryfield, Nevada, over reports of unusual animals.
 While initially displeased with the assignment, Aya learns from MIST's technical expert Pierce Carradine that an implant recovered from one of the new NMCs has desert sand unique to that area of Nevada near Dryfield.
 Aya arrives to find the tiny town overrun with NMCs and makes contact with Gary Douglas, a survivalist and gun enthusiast who is the sole remaining inhabitant of the town, his dog, Flint, and Kyle Madigan, a private investigator who claims he is on a mission similar to Aya's.
 He tells her about "The Shelter", a nearby underground facility that may hold the answers to the recent outbreak of NMCs.

-After spending some time in Dryfield and having another run-in with No. 9, Aya and Kyle are able to reach an entrance into the shelter within an abandoned mine.
-As Aya explores the shelter which has become overrun with NMCs she discovers numerous scientific facilities and learns that the shelter was created to enact the "Second Neoteny Plan", a project to deliberately create Artificial Neo-Mitochondrial Creatures (ANMCs, the new humanoid creatures) in the belief that they are superior to humanity.
-Aya also learns that the mutant mitochondria the ANMCs were created with is actually her own, and with the aid of Pierce learns that the shelter acquired her genetic material directly from Baldwin and MIST, which has secret ties to the conspiracy that founded the shelter.
+After spending some time in Dryfield and having another run-in with No. 9, Aya and Kyle are able to reach an entrance into the Shelter within an abandoned mine.
+As Aya explores the Shelter which has become overrun with NMCs she discovers numerous scientific facilities and learns that the Shelter was created to enact the "Second Neoteny Plan", a project to deliberately create Artificial Neo-Mitochondrial Creatures (ANMCs, the new humanoid creatures) in the belief that they are superior to humanity.
+Aya also learns that the mutant mitochondria the ANMCs were created with is actually her own, and with the aid of Pierce learns that the Shelter acquired her genetic material directly from Baldwin and MIST, which has secret ties to the conspiracy that founded the Shelter.
 She also learns that the Second Neoteny Plan is nearing its culmination with a massive cocoon containing an ANMC that, when fully grown, will be able to generate a vector virus that will transform the entire human race into ANMCs.